vigetlabs/blendid/README.md

 #### Start compiling, serving, and watching files
 ```
-npm run development
+npm start
 ```
 This runs `gulp` from `./node_modules/bin`, using the version installed with this project, rather than a globally installed instance.
 All commands in the package.json `scripts` work this way.
+The `gulp` command runs the `default` task, defined in `gulpfile.js/tasks/default.js`.

+All files will compile in development mode (uncompressed with source maps).
 [BrowserSync](http://www.browsersync.io/) will serve up files to `localhost:3000` and will stream live changes to the code and assets to all connected browsers.
-Don't forget about the additional tools available on `localhost:3001`
+Don't forget about the additional BrowserSync tools available on `localhost:3001`!

 # The Details
 If you have a different directory structure, you can configure paths and settings in `gulpfile.js/config`. `index.js` contains the main paths, and individual config files are available to configure each task.